dagl200/unleash/website/docs/reference/integrations/datadog.md

 > This feature was introduced in _Unleash v4.0.0_.

-The Datadog integration allows Unleash to post Updates to Datadog when a feature flag is updated.
+The Datadog integration allows Unleash to post updates to Datadog when a feature flag is updated.
 To set up this integration, you need to set up a webhook connector for your channel.
 You can follow [Submitting events to Datadog](https://docs.datadoghq.com/api/latest/events/#post-an-event) on how to do that.

-The Datadog integration will perform a single retry if the HTTP POST against the Datadog Webhook URL fails (either a 50x or network error).
-Duplicate events may happen, and you should never assume events always comes in order.
+The Datadog integration performs a single retry if the HTTP POST against the Datadog Webhook URL fails due to a 50x or a network issue.
+As a result, duplicate events may occur, and you should not assume that events always arrive in order.

-## Configuration {#configuration}
+## Configuration

-#### Events {#events}
+#### Events

 You can choose to trigger updates for the following events:

 - feature-created
-- feature-updated (*)
+- feature-updated (deprecated after Unleash v4.3)
 - feature-metadata-updated
 - feature-project-change
 - feature-archived